 How do I submit an Admissions Appeal?

 An appeal must contain all items referenced below.
 Incomplete packets will not be considered or returned; they will be denied and cannot be resubmitted.

 2. Submit a personal statement explaining the reason for the appeal.
 Statements must be submitted by the applicant; those written by anyone other than the applicant will not be considered.
-The personal statement must be typed.
-Hand-written statements will not be considered.
+The personal statement should be typed; ineligibly written statements will not be considered.

 3. Submit documentation in support of your appeal.
 Required documents will vary, depending upon whether you are a Freshman or Transfer applicant, so carefully read and comply with instructions in the links referenced above.